StructuredLabs/preswald/community_gallery/child_bmi_yearly/README.md

 # Child BMI Data Visualization

-This app visualizes child BMI data extracted from a CSV file.
-The data includes school year, hospital details, sex, and four key BMI indicators: Underweight, Healthy Weight, Overweight, and Obese.

-## Key Features
+## Dataset Source

-- **Data Transformation:**
+This application uses a CSV file named **BMIData.csv** containing child BMI data collected from **2001 to 2023**.
+The dataset includes the following fields:

+- **SchoolYear:** Academic year of the record.
+- **NameHospital:** Hospital associated with the data.
+- **Sex:** Gender information.
+- **EpiUnderweight, EpiHealthyWeight, EpiOverweight, EpiObese:** Percentage values for various BMI categories.

+## What the App Does

+The application transforms and visualizes the BMI dataset to provide clear insights into child health trends over time.
+It:

+- **Transforms the Data:**
-  Converts the raw, wide-format BMI data into a long format, making it easier to compare different BMI categories side by side.
+  Converts the raw, wide-format dataset into a long format so that different BMI categories can be compared side by side.

-- **Data Aggregation:**
+- **Aggregates the Data:**
-  Aggregates BMI percentages by school year and BMI category (using averages) to provide a clear, comparative overview.
+  Computes average BMI percentages for each school year and BMI category, summarizing the data for better clarity.
+- **Visualizes the Data:**

-- **Grouped Bar Chart:**
-  Displays an interactive grouped bar chart that shows the average BMI distribution across all school years.
-Each BMI category is color-coded for quick visual differentiation.
+  - **Grouped Bar Chart:** Displays the average distribution of BMI categories across all school years.

-- **Trend Line Chart:**
+  - **Trend Line Chart:** Connects average BMI values over time with markers to highlight trends.
-  Features a line chart with markers that connects average BMI values over time.
-This visualization highlights trends and shifts in BMI categories across the years.

-- **Dynamic Year Filtering:**
-  Implements a slider that allows users to select a specific school year.
-When a year is chosen, a detailed bar chart updates dynamically to display the BMI distribution for that year.
+  - **Dynamic Filtering:** Provides a slider that lets users select a specific school year and view a detailed bar chart for that year.

-- **Comprehensive Data Tables:**
+- **Displays Data Tables:**
-  Presents both the raw and aggregated data in table format for users who wish to inspect the underlying numbers in detail.
+  Presents both raw and aggregated data in table format for users interested in the underlying numbers.

-## Overview

-This application delivers a comprehensive and interactive view of child BMI trends, enabling users to:

-- Quickly compare BMI category distributions across different school years.
-- Observe long-term trends with smooth, connected line charts.
-- Drill down into specific school years using dynamic filtering.

-The visualization tools provided here enhance data interpretability, making it easier to draw insights from the BMI dataset.
+## How to Run and Deploy

+1. Install Preswald via pip: `pip install preswald`

+2. Initialize a new project:
+   `preswald init my_project`
+   `cd my_project`

+   This creates a folder named `my_project` with the basic files:

+   - **hello.py:** Your main application file.
+   - **preswald.toml:** Configuration for your app’s settings and style.
+   - **secrets.toml:** Secure storage for API keys and sensitive information.
+   - **.gitignore:** Preconfigured to exclude sensitive files.

+3. Add the Application Code:
+   Replace the contents of `hello.py` with the BMI data visualization code.
+Ensure that the **BMIData.csv** file is available in your project’s data directory so that it can be accessed by the app.

+4. Run the Application Locally:
+   Run `preswald run` to start the development server.
+   The app will typically be accessible at [http://localhost:8501](http://localhost:8501).

+5. Deploy the Application:
+   Run `preswald deploy --target structured` to deploy your app to the Preswald cloud platform.
+   During the first deployment, you'll be prompted to authenticate with GitHub and enter your Preswald API key.
+Once deployed, your app will be accessible online at a URL provided by Preswald.